For NHS professionals

-Echo partners with best-in-class NHS community pharmacies for the dispensing and dispatch of medication.
-We also work with clinicians across primary and secondary care to help inform how we optimise our service.
+Echo works with clinicians across primary and secondary care to help inform how we optimise our service.

 Echo represents a step-change in medication management.
-My patients already use apps to manage every other aspect of their life, so its fantastic to see this level of innovation in the NHS.
-By removing barriers to adherence and improving communication it can help transform primary care, letting me spend less time on admin and more time caring for patients.
+My patients already use apps to manage every other aspect of their lives, so its fantastic to see this level of innovation in the NHS.
+By removing barriers to adherence and improving communication, it can help transform primary care - letting me spend less time on admin and more time caring for patients.

-If you would like to work with Echo please drop us an email.
-We are always keen to hear from innovative GP practices, leading pharmacies and patient ambassadors.
+If you would like to work with Echo, please drop us an email.
+We are always keen to hear from innovative GP practices, pharmacies and patient ambassadors.